 The major aim of this project is to continue previous tagging initiatives aimed at examining spatial dynamics (movements, mixing, residency, regional fidelity and spawning frequency) of wild SBT.
-This study involves the tagging of SBT across a range of sizes (25-100 kg) with archival and pop-up satellite archival tags throughout the south-eastern Australian region in 2015, as well as conducting controlled exposure experiments investigating the impacts of seismic exploration on SBT behaviour and anatomy.
+This study involves the tagging of SBT across a range of sizes (25-100 kg) with archival and pop-up satellite archival tags throughout the south-eastern Australian region in 2015.
+It will also conduct controlled exposure experiments investigating the impacts of seismic exploration on SBT behaviour and anatomy.